‘If you told me when I was 25 that I’d end up writing about must-see European bridges, I’d have laughed in your face. And yet, here we are…

 Despite the fact that it’s the only original bridge remaining, it retains its rather confusing title.
 However, it was new at some point in its life, so… Pont Neuf straddles the western part of the Ile de la cite; the island housing the fire-ravaged Notre Dame Cathedral.

 The bridge was destroyed during the French Revolution and was rebuilt from previous casts to the same design.
 The structure features a statue of Henry IV on his horse, along with 61 alarmingly mean-looking masks.

 Dom Luís 1 Bridge, Porto

-The bridge has a double deck, with cars and buses running along the lower tier.
-Pedestrians and trains have sole use of the top level, which offers amazing views up and down the river.
+The bridge has a double-deck, with cars and buses running along the lower tier.
+Pedestrians and trains have sole use of the top-level, which offers amazing views up and down the river.
 The bridge connects Porto with the city of Vila Nova de Gaia and has done since 1886.

 The Bosphorus Bridge, Istanbul

-There are three bridges spanning the Bosphorus River in the city of Istanbul, which officially connect the continents of Asia and Europe.
+There are three bridges spanning the Bosphorus River in the city of Istanbul, which officially connects the continents of Asia and Europe.

 Although known as the Bosphorus, the structure was renamed ’15 July Martyrs Bridge’ after a coup attempt in 2016.
 The new name hasn’t really caught on, but what Turkey’s President wants, he usually gets, so…

 The Bosphorus had the honour of being the longest suspension bridge in Asia until the Sultan Mehmet was built over the same stretch of water in 1998.
 It was also the longest bridge in Europe until the Humber was erected in England in 1981.
 It may lack records, but it does have an impressive range of lights that sparkle in the night sky.